 About software and copyright¶

-A product carrier of a software product is the juridical or natural person who governs its usage and represents the community of its users.
+The legal or natural person who carries and governs the usage of a software product and represents the community of its users.
 He invests into development, maintenance and marketing of the product.
 He decides about the product’s lifetime, usage conditions, functionalities and priorities of development.
 He can delegate parts of his work to external service providers.

 When publishing a software product under a free license, the copyright holder explicitly renounces from controlling usage rights on the product.
 Such a product may be used by anybody as a base for derived work.
 This is why the product carrier of a free software product is legally not defined.
 Free software belongs to nobody, because it belongs to everybody.